muecke87/conventions/docs/javascript.md

 ## Return early

-  - When checking variables for specific values/errors use the "return early" approch
+  - When checking variables for specific values/errors use the "return early" approch to avoid deeply nested if/else constructs.

     ```javascript
       // bad
       if (isUploadedFile) {